cgoettel/recipes/cookies/domino-sugar-classic-sugar-cookies.md

 - 2 eggs
 - 1 &frac12; t vanilla

-## Directions
+## Instructions

-- Preheat oven to 350F
+1. Preheat oven to 350&deg;F.
-- Sift together dry ingredients.
+1. Sift together dry ingredients.
-- Separately, cream butter and sugar.
+1. Separately, cream butter and sugar.
-- Add eggs and vanilla to butter mix.
+1. Add eggs and vanilla to butter mix.
-- Once incorporated, add dry ingredients.
+1. Once incorporated, add dry ingredients.
 Should form a smooth, stiff dough.
-- NOTE: You do not need to refrigerate this dough to work with it.
+1. NOTE: You do not need to refrigerate this dough to work with it.
-- Roll out to &frac14;" thick rectangle.
+1. Roll out to &frac14;" thick rectangle.
 Cut and place on greased cookie sheet.
-- Bake at 350F for 10 minutes or until firm and light golden brown.
+1. Bake at 350&deg;F for 10 minutes, or until firm and light golden brown.